-The Arbour Hill Visiting Committee's report noted that Arbour Hill remains fully committed to ensuring that the prison remains drug-free.
-All prisoners are fully aware that they are expected to be 100% drug-free and access to the prison's facilities and services depend on this.
+The Arbour Hill Prison Visiting Committee's report noted that Arbour Hill Prison remains fully committed to ensuring that the prison remains drug free.
+All prisoners are fully aware that they are expected to be 100% drug free, and access to the prison's facilities and services depends on this.
 Random drug testing is part of the day-to-day routine at the prison.

-Loughan House, Co.
-Cavan
+Loughan House Open Centre, Co Cavan

-The Loughan House Visiting Committee heard that face-to-face addiction and counselling sessions were suspended due to Covid-19 restrictions in 2020.
+The Loughan House Open Centre Visiting Committee heard that face-to-face addiction and counselling sessions were suspended due to COVID-19 pandemic-related restrictions in 2021.
 However, counselling staff made themselves available via a telephone-based service.
-This was coupled with the fact that prisoners in Loughan House are permitted their own mobile phone, meaning that Merchants Quay Ireland addiction team specialists remained fully accessible throughout the year.
+This was coupled with the fact that prisoners in Loughan House Open Centre are permitted to keep their own mobile phones, meaning that Merchants Quay Ireland (MQI) addiction team specialists remained fully accessible throughout the year.

-Shelton Abbey Prison, Co.
-Wicklow
+Shelton Abbey Open Centre, Co Wicklow